-• Inclusion within the Performance Improvement Plan, with progress being monitored and reported to the Strategy, Policy and Resources Committee and Audit Committee through the annual Assessment of Performance.
+• Inclusion within the Performance Improvement Plan, with progress being monitored by the Strategy, Policy and Resources Committee and Audit Committee through the annual Assessment of Performance.

-Some performance indicators are included within Directorate Business Plans, with progress being monitored and reported on annual basis to the relevant Council Committee.
+Some performance indicators are included within Directorate Business Plans, with progress being monitored on a regular basis by the relevant Council Committee.